Gearhartlove/pixie/README.md

 - Can I change the resolution of the base image?
   - yes with the `--size` flag
 - What is the resulting size of my image?
   - It's scaled down to your pixel size by default.
-The `--large` flag will persist the original image size.
+The `--large` flag will persist the original image size

 # Contributers
 @MrVintage710